m5c/EthereumGuide/ethereum-guide.md

 *Everything you need to know any many more code examples [here](https://web3j.readthedocs.io/en/latest/smart_contracts.html)*

-A littel word on what SCs are. - what are they and why should I care.
+A smart contract is a program that resides in the blockchain.
+We therefore hold strong guarantees for its integrity and can trust into the correctness of its computations..

 ### Transactions

-Using smart contracts always means storing transactions in the blockchain.
-Ethereum supports three kinds of transactions and you have already met the first one:
+You can not use smart contracts without a basic understanding of transactions.
+Transactions are the payload of blocks.
+In "[Transfering Ether](#transfering-ether)" you have already gotten to know the first and most common type of transactions.

- * Transfer ether from one account to another
+Ethereum defines only two more kinds of transactions:

- * Deposit a smart contract on the blockchain
+ * Deposit of a new smart contract in the blockchain.
- * Trigger a smart contract that already resides on the BC
+ * Calling a previously deposited smart contract.

-For any of them to be persisted, the transaction must be embedded into a newly added block.
+the transaction must be embedded into a newly added block.
 This is why it is crucial to run geth in mining mode, throughout the program execution.
-Here comes a java code snippet for an ethereum-transfering transaction.
-If there are no miners, the program will hang on the last line.
-Ehtereum features three kinds of transactions:

 ### The procedure